-The Walking Dead Midseason Premiere Recap: Don’t Cry For Me, Alexandria
+The Walking Dead Midseason-Premiere Recap: Don’t Cry for Me, Alexandria

 Down in the underground, once the Saviors are done firebombing A-town, the gang decides they’re all sneaking out to Hilltop.
 (Also, can someone move Carl to a spot where he’s not eating dirt every time there’s an explosion?)
 Daryl makes the most of his brief screen time, offering to take Judith so Michonne can stay behind, giving Rick a bro shoulder pat and telling Carl he’s done good.
 Daryl also shuts down Dwight, who thinks it’s a bad idea for everyone to gather in one place.
 “All of us together,” Daryl growls from the shadows.
 “We’ll be their worst damn nightmare.”
 Horrible strategy, but great for a TV show.
 I fully endorse that plan.

 But who are we kidding here — this night is for Coral.
 As an angsty teenager who was constantly at odds with his old man, had almost no age-appropriate friends, one potential girlfriend and one good eye, Carl looked awfully at ease with his fate for reasons I can’t quite comprehend.
-He writes his letters, collects some tea light candles, hand paints with his sis, grabs a cot, and gets busy dyin’.
+He writes his letters, collects some tea-light candles, hand paints with his sis, grabs a cot, and gets busy dyin’.
 As Rick and Michonne struggle to comprehend what they’re seeing, it’s Carl who’s the calming influence.
 Sad violins and piano play as he tells Michonne not to be sad: “Don’t carry this.
 Not this part.”
 There’s an especially sad irony that Carl died helping Siddiq honor his mother’s belief that killing walkers freed their souls; now Carl’s dying and thinking of his own mom, and Siddiq is pledging to honor Carl’s sacrifice.

 Then come the good-byes, which play out like a Springsteen song if the Boss grew up in a zombie apocalypse (go ahead, fill in your New Jersey joke here).
 To Judith: Momma said I’d make it, but you’re the one who’s gonna live!
 And here, take my hat.
 It made me feel strong like our Daddy!
 To Michonne: You’re my best friend.
 Keep that beautiful chin up!
 And to Rick: Daddy, you showed me how to live when you took in those castoffs from Woodbury.
 You can be that man again, Daddy!
 I know you can!
 I’m guessing his note to Enid says something about being a lonely rider on Highway 9 and going down to the river with his baby.